DevNetSandbox/sbx_multi_ios/docs/labs/nso-with-ansible.md

 After loading the rollback configuration, another commit (which could subsequently be rolled back as well) is performed.

-At this point we can exit NSO:
+At this point we can exit NSO.
 ```
 # admin@ncs(config)# exit
 Uncommitted changes found, commit them? [yes/no/CANCEL] no